moneybutton/bsv/README.md

 8. Minimize the use of dependencies so that all code can be easily audited.

 9. All instance methods modify the state of the object and return the object, unless there is a good reason to do something different.
 To access the result of an instance method, you must access the object property(s) that it modifies.

-10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest stable releases of io.js. fullnode is not intended to work with node.js 0.10 or node.js 0.12, except through a build process.
+10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest stable releases of io.js. fullnode is not intended to work with node.js 0.10, although it does work with node 0.12 with the --harmony flag.
 Once the merger of io.js and node.js is completed, we will migrate to use whatever features are available in that new version of node.js (which will probably be what is available in io.js today).

 ## Alpha Caveat ##